Calgary-Lougheed

 Calgary-Lougheed is a provincial electoral district in Alberta, Canada.
 It is one of 87 districts mandated to return a single member to the Legislative Assembly of Alberta using the first-past-the-post method of voting.

 The district is primarily urban, and it exists on the suburban fringes of the city of Calgary.
-It was created in the 1993 boundary redistribution from Calgary-Shaw, and is named in honour of former Premier Peter Lougheed, who held the nearby seat of Calgary West from 1967 to 1986.
+It was created in the 1993 boundary redistribution from Calgary-Shaw, and is named in honour of former premier Peter Lougheed, who held the nearby seat of Calgary West from 1967 to 1986.

 The district has been a stronghold for Progressive Conservative candidates since it was created.
-The riding is currently vacant following the resignation of the former Premier of Alberta, Jason Kenney of the United Conservative Party.
-The first MLA was Jim Dinning who previously represented Calgary-Shaw.
+The current MLA for this riding is Eric Bouchard of the United Conservative Party.
+The riding was vacant for a period following the resignation of the former premier of Alberta, Jason Kenney of the United Conservative Party.
+The first MLA was Jim Dinning, who previously represented Calgary-Shaw.

-The district contains the neighbourhoods of Bridlewood and Evergreen.
+The district contains the neighbourhoods of Bridlewood, Millrise, Shawnee, Evergreen, Evergreen Estates, Alpine Park, and Vermilion Hills.

 History

 The electoral district was created in the 1993 boundary redistribution from Calgary-Shaw and Highwood.
 In the 2010 Boundary redistribution all land east of 14 Street was cut out of the riding and given to Shaw and Calgary-Fish Creek.